fprime-community/stest/README.md

 STest is a C++ framework for **scenario-based testing**.
-To carry out scenario-based testing, you write **rules** that express the behavior of a system under test.
+To carry out scenario-based testing, you write **rules** that express aspects of the behavior of a system under test.
 Then you compose the rules into **scenarios**, either manually or automatically.
-A scenario is a specific behavior that you want to test.
+A scenario is a behavior that you want to test.

 Compared to traditional methods of writing tests, scenario-based testing is more modular and structured, because you can combine the